xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    # X,Y position
    RealignToNavItem 1
-   Copy A P
-   CallFunction AlignToBuffer 2 P
+   Copy A P                            # copy last image from Realign to buffer P CallFunction AlignToBuffer 2 P      # this clears out any ImageShift

    # preparation for first item in group
    ReportGroupStatus